-The Faculty determines the performance level they require for the first year and communicate it to students at the beginning of the academic year.
+The Faculty determines the performance level it requires for the first year and communicates it to students at the beginning of the academic year.
 You must pass all the modules of the first year on this level.

 2.6.6 Requirements for renewal after two or more years of study in a BEng (EDP)